 \begin{enumerate} \item Starting from a random node, traverse all nodes to identify chemically feasible attachment points.
 Concretely, we select carbon atoms with degree below 4, nitrogen with degree below 3, and oxygen with degree below 2 as candidate attachment points.
 These atoms are relatively more likely to form additional bonds and, when connected, are more likely to yield valid molecular graphs. \item Try each candidate attachment point in order and connect the original molecule and the target subgraph by adding edges. \item Validate the rationality of the modified molecule, e.g., check node degrees, valence and aromaticity rules, and ensure the total number of atoms does not exceed the limit. \item If all checks pass, the injection succeeds; otherwise, continue to the next candidate attachment point until all candidate attachment points are exhausted. \end{enumerate}

-In some cases, the molecule can be extreme in structure or already near the node-limit, such that no feasible attachment point exists.
-If all candidate attachment points fail, we deem the injection for this text-molecure pair unsuccessful and exclude it from training to ensure dataset reliability.
+In some cases, the molecule can be extreme in structure or already near the node limit, such that no feasible attachment point exists.
+If all candidate attachment points fail, we deem the injection for this text-molecule pair unsuccessful and exclude it from training to ensure dataset reliability.

-Finally, the insertion position of the textual trigger within the prompt also influences attack effectiveness; impacts of the choice of triggers and insertion positions are discussed in Section \hyperref[sec:5.3]{5.3}.
+Finally, the insertion position of the textual trigger within the prompt also influences attack effectiveness; impacts of the choice of triggers and their insertion positions are discussed in Section~\ref{sec:5.3}.